janaashraf/practical-aspnetcore/projects/sfa/wiki/edits.md

 - ## Editing a page
 13. Place exisiting attachments above submit button
 - ## Home page
 14. Replace the edit button with pen icon, position it next to the page's title on the left, and add a hover text that says 'edit page'

+# Code Improvements
+1. Handling exceptions by using try/catch blocks and providing meaningful responses to users in each endpoint.
+2. Extract methods written inside an endpoint to be seen and used in other endpoints.